tobixen/thrash-protect/README.md

 /proc/vmstat on configurable intervals (default: one second).
-If both swap in and swap out is detected within the interval, the program will STOP the process that has had most major page faults since previous run - same if there has been significant amounts of swap in or swap out (default: 100 pages).
+If both swap in and swap out is detected within the interval, the program will STOP the process that has had most major page faults since previous run.
+The same will happen if there has been significant amounts of swap in or swap out (default: 100 pages).
 When the host has stopped swapping the host will resume one of the stopped processes.

 The script creates a file on /tmp when there are frozen processes, nrpe can eventually be set up to monitor the existance of such a file as well as the existance of suspended processes.

-Important processes (say, sshd) can be whitelisted.
-Note that the "whitelisting" is done by weighting - the intention is that if a whitelisted process is particularly nasty, it may still be stopped.
+Important processes (say, sshd) can be whitelisted, and processes known to be nasty or unimportant can be blacklisted.
+Note that the "black/whitelisting" is done by weighting - randomly stopping blacklisted processes may not be sufficient to stop thrashing, and a whitelisted process may still be particularly nasty and stopped.

 With this approach, hopefully the most-thrashing processes will be slowed down sufficiently that it will always be possible to ssh into a